xark-argo/argo/README.md

 Local Agent platform with generative AI models and tools to make AI helpful for everyone.
 - Official Website: www.xark-argo.com

+## New Release features
+- Support role play with SillyTavern cards: Just import a sillytavern card and install recommended model with several clicks.
+- Support background image in the bot setting.
+- Support edge tts and live2d demo models for more fun, if you want to use your own live2d models, just tell us please, we'll support soon.

 ## Prerequisites about hardware 🐳

 > When using LLM api calls, be free to download Argo.